-The sample surveys cover 2,500 holdings.
-When the holdings are selected, they are divided into 24 strata according to the total number of pigs at the holding.
+The sample surveys cover 2,300 holdings.
+When the holdings are selected, they are divided into 22 strata according to the type of pigs and total number of pigs at the holding.
 The number of pigs is information from the last survey in which the holding has participated.
-If a holding has 3,000 pigs or more, it will always be in the pig survey.
+If a holding with sows has 5,000 pigs or more, it will always be in the pig survey.
+If a holding with weaners under 50 kilo and pigs for slaughtering has 10,000 pigs or more, it will always be in the pig survey.
 All the other holdings are selected randomly for the first time, and then the holding will be included in the sample at a maximum of 8 times.
 The selection method is optimum, i.e. the strata of the total sample are divided so that the variance of the estimated total number of pigs is minimized.